Pyt-logo

 Image Credits: Flickr

-The Woodford Folk Festival is an annual music and cultural fest.
-Approximately 2000 performers and 438 events are programmed, featuring local, national and international guests at this biggest music festival in Australia.
+The Woodford Folk Festival is an annual music and cultural festival.
+Approximately 2000 performers and 438 events are programmed, featuring local, national and international guests at the biggest music festival in Australia.
 Being one of the biggest folk festivals in the world, this event features a wide range of performance styles, musical genres and nationalities.
 A wonderful thing about the Woodford Folk Festival is that you get to witness artists playing at over 25 different venues.
 Spending this colourful fest with your loved one could be the best ever thing to gift and a great way to kick off your Australia Honeymoon Packages.
 Along with musical acts, the festival offers entertainment such as circus, cabaret, comedy, street performance, workshops, debate, a children’s festival, and more.
 The streets are lined with restaurants, cafes, stalls, bars, street theatre and parades.

 8. Melbourne Cup – Spring Racing Carnival